nguyenthanhjt/google-data-analytics-professional-certificate-course/7_Data-Analysis-with-R-Programming/module-4_more-about-visualizations-aesthetics-n-annotations/p3_annotate-n-save-visualizations/s3_v_saving-your-presentation.md

 ggsave("three penguin species.png")
 ```

+### Question 1: Where in RStudio can you find the export menu for saving plots?

+- [x] The plots tab
+- [ ] The source editor pane
+- [ ] The R console pane
+- [ ] The environment pane

+> Correct: In RStudio, you can find the export menu for saving plots in the plots tab.

 ## My wrapper keypoints

 1. **Importance of Saving Plots**: Saving plots is crucial for accessing and sharing your work later on.
 It allows you to continue working on your analysis, collaborate with teammates, and share your findings with others.